erin-miller/ToonScout-bot/README.md

 In order for ToonScout to function, **Node.js** needs to be installed.
 You can download it by running [this file](https://nodejs.org/dist/v20.17.0/node-v20.17.0-x64.msi).

+During installation, it will present you with the option to install other software.
+Do **NOT** select the box.

 ## Initial Setup

 ### Step 1: Create a New Discord Application